karthik2804/karthikganeshram.in/src/about/index.md

 ### Other Interests
 When I am not working or studying, I like to play football (soccer).
 I enjoy listening to music and also a bit of gaming.
 Photography is something I do once in a while, checkout my photos at [Instagram]({{author.social.instagram.url}})

+I also enjoy biking.
+It started being a hobby of mine when I started my M.S degree at UC Davis.

-I have recently found an interest in philosphy and enjoy reading books to explore new perspectives.
+I enjoy philosphy and reading books to explore new perspectives.

 ### Music
 I prefer rock music as a genre the most but enjoy most kinds of music.